 Located in Bush’s Pasture Park, the Bush House Museum is Salem’s 19th century time capsule.
-Operated by the Salem Art Association on behalf of the City of Salem, the museum offers tours to the public and preserves and interprets the heritage of the Bush House and Bush’s Pasture Park to illuminate Oregon history and culture associated with the lives and legacy of Salem’s Bush Family.
+The museum offers tours to the public and preserves and interprets the heritage of the Bush House and Bush’s Pasture Park to illuminate Oregon history and culture associated with the lives and legacy of Salem’s Bush Family.

 Featuring many iconic 19th century furnishings, this once technologically advanced home also contains much of its original furnishings and decor.
 As the comfortable home of a Bush family member until 1953, the Bush House Museum continues to welcome Salem visitors of all ages throughout the year.